-A mortgage note is a document signed at the closing promising you will repay your mortgage.
-Mortgage notes are contractual legal documents filed with the local government that state the agreed-upon terms of your loan and outline the details of the property used to secure the mortgage.
-If the terms of the mortgage outlined in the note are not met, then the lender has the right to begin foreclosure or repossess the property.
+A mortgage note is a legal document signed by the borrower at the closing, promising to repay your mortgage.
+Mortgage notes are contractual documents filed with the local government that state the agreed-upon terms of your loan and outline the property’s details used to secure the mortgage

 The mortgage note specifies important factors related to your loan, such as:

 - The total loan amount (the mortgage)

 - Loan program and term (30-year fixed-rate, 15-year fixed-rate, 10/1 ARM, 5/1 ARM, etc.)

 - Personal information such as the parties involved in the contract (you, the lender, etc.)

 How to Obtain a Copy of Your Mortgage Note